kjeldsen-game/monorepo/documentation/README.md

 # Kjeldsen

 The Kjeldsen platform has been develop with the idea of micro-services.
-Each identified entity will have it's own services and database to perform all actions related with the entity data.
+Each identified business entity will have it's own services and database to perform all actions related with the entity data.

 # Tech